MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

   ;
 {% endhighlight %}

-Ironically, the ternary operation from the first solution crawled its way back, but now it handles the recursive case instead of file name matching.
+Ironically, the ternary operation from the first solution crawled its way back inside, but now it handles the recursive case instead of filename filtering.
 Because of some lame target typing in Java 8, the explicit `<File>` is necessary when the `flatMap` takes a ternary expression as an argument.
-Other than all of the unfortunate hacks we picked up along the way, this is the ideal solution in my mind: one layer of consecutive intermediate operations, then a condition to provide the base case.
+Other than all of the unfortunate hacks we picked up along the way, this is the ideal solution in my mind; one layer of consecutive intermediate operations, then a condition to provide the base case.
 We make use of the file argument in three of the operations, favoring a singular Stream to a higher order Optional.
 And, we demonstrate the true power of functional programming: treating `Stream::of` and `traversal` as data, considering both their parameter and return types.

 So, what did we accomplish here?
 For one, we have a pretty little helper method that Streams all of the files that share a given parent directory, which could be useful.
 More importantly, we learned to look for opportunities to use ternary expressions with higher order functions, which could be even more useful.
-Most importantly, we have hopefully demonstrated that stubbornly choosing to replace existing constructs with new ones for the hell of it is a viable learning path, and one that I encourage you to take.
+But most importantly, we have demonstrated that choosing to needlessly abandon constructs we are already comfortable with for the hell of it is a viable learning path, and one that I encourage you to take.

 On that note, feel free to reach out to me with questions, complaints, or job offers...
 I have too much free time.

 [EDIT]({% post_url 2019-2-21-recursive-streams-addendum %}): The pretty
 traversal breaks :(